comtihon/catcher/Readme.rst

 What is catcher?
 ----------------
 Catcher is a flexible end to end test tool, that can be used for automated microservices or data pipelines testing.
-It helps you to check either one service or whole system interaction.
+It helps you to check either one service or whole system interaction from the front-end to the back-end.
 With the help of Catcher you can easily mock external services your system relies on.
 Catcher is not about only http, it can check different services, such as Kafka, Postgres, CouchBase, Mongodb, Elastic, S3, emails and others.